rohithart/rails_challenge/README.md

 * `SolidQueue` is a placeholder queue system; jobs are stubbed for test purposes.
 * All emails are normalized to lowercase and must be unique.
 * Timebox for implementation: 1 hour, so some optional optimizations (e.g., EXPLAIN QUERY PLAN, Bullet gem checks) are noted but not fully implemented.
+* Tried to implement `Rubocop` for linting.
+However that require files to be updated in many places which will make it difficult for the reviewer.
 ---

 ## Tasks Implemented